Get your free stress and anxiety eBook (57 page PDF)

 It’s often addressed through cognitive restructuring techniques, where individuals learn to become aware of and reframe unhelpful thoughts and beliefs.

-Case Study Example
+Illustrative Case Study Example

-Emma, a 35-year-old marketing executive, found herself frequently grappling with feelings of frustration and resentment in both her personal and professional life.
+Emma, a 35-year-old marketing executive, found herself frequently grappling with feelings of resentment in both her personal and professional life.
 Despite working hard, she often felt overlooked and unfairly treated, leading to a pervasive sense of dissatisfaction in life, low mood, and irritability.

 Background